A Company For People and Planet

 The name SymbiOp stands for Symbiosis Cooperative.
 We picked that name because we value the idea of symbiosis – a mutually beneficial relationship for all participants.
 We apply this value not only in the work we do, by cultivating plants and landscapes that are beneficial to our customers, our communities, and the greater ecosystems, but also in how we govern our company, as a worker cooperative, an employee-owned company.

 Symbiosis is not just a product that we produce.
 It is a value that we believe in.
 We value it so much that we put it in our bylaws.
 This means we are bound by laws to consider our social and ecological impacts as much if not more than our financial gains.

 Gardeners · Artists · Scientists · Planet Stewards

 System Engineer / Business Developer

 As a kid, JT spent many hours learning about the earth and the universe, despite growing up in the concrete jungle of Shanghai, China.
 After moving to the United States and getting his degree in Physics, he dedicated his life in creating resilient systems, be them ecological systems, social systems, business systems, or computer systems.
 During his free time, JT likes to write essays and fictions, produce music, go camping, and practice Tibetan Buddhism.
 He credits Tibetan Buddhism for his initial understanding and commitment to interdependence and non-duality, which later on led him to study more regenerative practices and system science.
-Checkout his blog post detailing the founding of SymbiOp!
+JT is one of the three original founders of SymbiOp.
+Checkout his blog post detailing the founding journey!

 Lead Landscape Designer

 Born and raised on the west coast, Nutmeg has deep connections to the local ecosystems.
 Her passion drove her to study ecological landscape design and later on create her own landscaping business.
 She has also developed a line of sustainable herbal products using the plants she cultivated.
+Nutmeg is one of the three original founders of SymbiOp.
 During her free time, Nutmeg likes to tend her garden, cook, write music, and volunteer for social/environmental justice organizations.

 Lead Landscape Designer